McClellan saddle: Service and rivals in the US Army

 As noted above, the McClellan saddle served, and has continued to serve, for an extraordinarily long time in the U.S. Army.
 The saddle has been in uninterrupted use since 1859.

 The saddle did see some modification over time.
 Perhaps the most significant alterations occurred in the 20th century, when the rigging was changed twice.
 The first time, an adjustable rigging was adopted, leading to the M1904 McClellan.
 That pattern is the most common of all McClellan saddles, and continued in use throughout World War I and World War II.

 However, increased emphasis on equitation in the US Army also lead to the M1928, which was an M1904 with English rigging and fenders.
 This variant, the final one in US service, fit closer than other McClellan saddles, and is still used by the US Army in ceremonial uses.

-The saddle, while passing the test of time, was not without its rivals or critics.
+The saddle, while passing the test of time, has not been without its rivals or critics.
 The first significant challenger was the Whitman saddle, named after a former US Army officer who designed it.
 The Whitman had many of the McClellan's features and is often mistaken for the McClellan.
 While not supplanting it, it was approved for use by officers and remained an approved officers' saddle throughout World War I. In later years, it incorporated so many McClellan features that it became known as the "Whitman-McClellan."

 In the 20th century, a serious effort was made to replace the McClellan through tests of the US Army's M1912 equipments.
 The M1912 saddle proved to be unsuccessful in the Punitive Expedition, but it demonstrated a great departure from the McClellan design, resembling in some ways the British Universal Pattern saddle.
 Subsequently, the Army tested the M1917 saddle, but it was not adopted.

 Enormous quantities of M1904 McClellans were purchased by the US Army in World War I, effectively preventing any new saddle from being adopted for general use for decades.
 The US Army did approve a saddle of the English saddle type prior to World War I for officers, and after the war approved another, with the adoption of the Philip's saddle for officers.

 Use and service outside the United States

-The saddle also saw considerable civilian use, and was made for civilian sales by a variety of manufacturers.
+The saddle also saw considerable civilian use, and was made for civilian sale by a variety of manufacturers.
 It was widely used in the United States by mounted policemen.
 It was adopted by Mexico, in a Mexican-made version, for their army.
 At least some were sold to the Dominion forces in the Boer War, and the North-West Mounted Police in Canada obtained at least a few for test purposes.
 The saddle was adopted by Rhodesia in the 1970s for use by the Grey's Scouts.
 South Africa used some quantities for mounted game wardens in the 1980s in South West Africa.